Walmart: 2011–2019

 On December 6, 2017, Walmart announced that it would change its corporate name to Walmart Inc. from Wal-Mart Stores, Inc. effective February 1, 2018.

 On January 11, 2018, Walmart announced that 63 Sam's Club locations would be closing.
 Some of the stores had already liquidated, without notifying employees; some employees learned by a company-wide email delivered January 11.
 Walmart said that ten of the stores will become e-commerce distribution centers and employees can reapply to work at those locations.
 Business Insider magazine calculated that over 11,000 workers would be affected.
 On the same day, Walmart announced that as a result of the new tax law, it would be raising Walmart starting wages, distributing bonuses, expanding its leave policies and contributing toward the cost of employees' adoptions.
 Doug McMillon, Walmart's CEO, said, "We are early in the stages of assessing the opportunities tax reform creates for us to invest in our customers and associates and to further strengthen our business, all of which should benefit our shareholders."

 It was reported that Walmart is now looking at entering the subscription-video space, hoping to compete with Netflix and Amazon.
 They have enlisted the help of former Epix CEO, Mark Greenberg, to help develop a low-cost subscription video-streaming service.

 On February 26, 2019, Walmart announced that it had acquired Tel Aviv-based product review start-up Aspectiva for an undisclosed sum.

 In May 2019, Walmart announced the launch of free one-day shipping on more than 220,000 items with minimum purchase amount of $35.

-In September 2019, Walmart made the announcement that it would cease the sale of all e-cigarettes due to "regulatory complexity and uncertainty" over the products.
+In September 2019, Walmart announced that it would cease the sale of all e-cigarettes due to "regulatory complexity and uncertainty" over the products.
 Earlier in 2019, Walmart stopped selling fruit-flavored e-cigarette and had raised the minimum age to 21 for the purchase of products containing tobacco.
 That same month, Walmart opened its first Health Center, a "medical mall" where customers can purchase primary care services.
 Prices without insurance were listed, for instance, at $30 for an annual physical and $45 for a counseling session.
-Continuing with its health care initiative, they opened a 2600 sqft health and wellness clinic prototype in Springdale, Arkansas just to expand services.
+Continuing with its health care initiative, a 6,200 square feet health and wellness clinic prototype opened in Springdale, Arkansas to expand services.

 By October 2019, Walmart stopped selling all live fish and aquatic plants.